 Here's Peter Schiff back in 2006 predicting the crash, while the establishment hyenas all laugh at him (think the laughersamong whom is Art Lafferwill now publicly acknowledge they were wrong?):

-Update: A half hour later I can't stop thinking about the sheer fuckedupedness of that statement.
+Update: A half hour later I can't stop thinking about that statement.
 Imagine I went into a bankany bank on the planetto ask for a loan:

 Loan officer: So, how much do you need?
 Me: Let's make it five million dollars, please.
 Loan officer: And why that amount, exactly?
 Me: Oh, no reason.
 I just wanted to choose a really large number.